-Nils F. Schott currently works as the James M. Motley Postdoctoral Fellow in the Humanities in the Johns Hopkins University Humanities Center and as Lecturer in Literature for the Paris program of Trinity College (Hartford, CT).
+Nils F. Schott currently works as the James M. Motley Postdoctoral Fellow in the Humanities in the Johns Hopkins University Humanities Center and as Lecturer for the Paris program of Trinity College (Hartford, CT) and the Euro-American Program at Sciences Po Reims.
 He studied comparative literature and philosophy at Johns Hopkins and at The American University of Paris.
 His primary research interests are eighteenth-century literature and philosophy, their legacies in the nineteenth and twentieth centuries, and their relevance today.
 His particular focus is on the role the theories, beliefs, and practices grouped under the heading “religion” play in the elaboration of a self-styled rational view of the world.
 In another major aspect of this work, he draws on the philosophy of time to investigate concepts such as “conversion” and “revolution.”

 These concerns figure prominently in his dissertation, The Conversion of Knowledge—Enlightenment and Religion in Eighteenth-Century Catechisms, which he completed in 2010.
 This study is currently being revised for publication as a monograph, and portions of the thesis have been published in Paul and the Philosophers and in Words: Religious Language Matters.

 Work is underway on a companion text, The Political Theology of Secular Catechesis.
 Its readings of texts from the last two centuries (including Kleist, Comte, Engels, Joyce, Enzensberger, Ratzinger and al-Sistani) aim to show how catechisms in question-and-answer form articulate quintessentially modern approaches to the problems of human agency.